GLOBAL MARKETS-Stocks, dollar stumble ahead of Fed, BOJ meetings

 By Marc Jones

-LONDON, April 25 World stocks, the dollar and oil all fell modestly on Monday as investors locked in recent gains before central bank meetings in the United States and Japan this week.
+LONDON, April 25 World stocks, the dollar and oil all saw modest falls on Monday as investors locked in some recent gains ahead of central bank meetings in the United States and Japan this week.

-European and Asian equities both sank as 3.2 and 1.2 percent falls for miners and oil firms pushed the FTSEurofirst 300 down for a third straight day and Tokyo gave back a fifth of the 4 percent it made last week.
+Asia and Europe both sank as Tokyo gave back 0.8 percent of the 4 percent it had made last week and 3 and 1.5 percent falls for miners and oil firms pushed the FTSEurofirst 300 down for a third straight day.

-Wall Street looked set for a subdued start too with another flurry of company earnings from, among others, Halliburton and Xerox about to hit after some disappointing showings last week.

-Signs that a three-month rally in stocks and commodities markets was cooling, a U.S. Federal Reserve rate decision on Wednesday and a Bank of Japan policy update on Thursday meant there was little incentive for traders to be bold.
+As well as signs the 3-month rally in stocks and commodities markets is cooling, a U.S. Federal Reserve rate decision on Wednesday and the Bank of Japan meeting on Thursday meant there was little incentive for traders to be bold.

 Talk has been that Japan could push deeper into negative interest rate territory, while there is intense interest on where the Fed currently stands on another rate hike.